-- Aerospace: Aircraft mechanics were exposed through asbestos contained in brakes, brake linings, seating gaskets, and insulation.
+- Aerospace: Aircraft mechanics were exposed to asbestos contained in brakes, brake linings, seating gaskets, and insulation.

 - Automotive: Asbestos was used in auto parts subject to friction such as brakes, clutches, and gaskets.

-- Construction: Construction workers were exposed because asbestos was used in thousands of construction materials, putting workers who handled them at risk.
-Certain types of cement, roofing, plaster, wallboard, paint, and other products used asbestos as a main ingredient.
+- Construction: Asbestos was used in thousands of construction materials, putting workers who handled them at risk.
+Certain types of cement, roofing, plaster, wallboard, paint, and other products often used asbestos.

 - Homemaking: The homes of asbestos workers may have been hotbeds for exposure, too.
-Historically, wives of asbestos workers may have been exposed to the material from washing the dusty clothing of their husbands.
+Wives of asbestos workers may have been exposed to the material from washing the dusty clothing of their husbands.
 Children who hugged their fathers upon returning from work were also exposed to asbestos.

-- Manufacturing: Workers in plants where asbestos products were created are at risk for mesothelioma, asbestosis, and other health problems.
-This includes cement plants, steel mills, textile mills, and many other manufacturing plants may have put employees in danger.
+- Manufacturing: Workers in plants where asbestos products were created are at a high risk of illness later on.
+Cement plants, steel mills, textile mills, and many other manufacturing plants may have put employees in danger.

-- Metal Working: In the metal industry, protective clothing and work areas often used asbestos due to its heat and fire resistant properties.
+- Metal Working: In the metal industry, protective clothing and work areas often used asbestos because it resisted heat and fire.

 - Military: Military veterans are one of the largest groups affected by asbestos exposure.
 Asbestos was used extensively in shipbuilding from World War II until the late 1970s.
-It was also used in vehicles and military bases.
+It was also used in vehicles, military bases, and equipment.

 - Railroad: Asbestos was used to insulate locomotives.
 It was also used in brake and clutch linings.

-- Shipbuilding: Insulation for certain areas of ships, including boilers, incinerators, hot water pipes, and steam pipes, was made up of asbestos.
-It was also used to soundproof rooms and protect engine rooms from heat.
+- Shipbuilding: Asbestos-based products were widely used aboard ships.
+Boilers, incinerators, hot water pipes, and steam pipes are just a few dangerous products.
+Asbestos was also used to soundproof rooms and protect engine rooms from heat.